JAS0NHUANG/philosophers/README.md

 - How to use `pthread_*` functions.(`pthread_create()`, `pthread_mutex_*` ... etc)
 - How to manipulate mutexes.
 - after `pthread_mutex_init`, we don't really need to destroy?
-- calling `pthread_mutex_lock` multiple times in the same thread.
+- calling `pthread_mutex_lock` multiple times in the same thread without unlock (the code after the second one will be suspended.)

 ### The MAKING:
-1. Set up a "t_info" struct to store necessary informations.
+1. Set up a "t_data" struct to store necessary informations.
 2. Set up a "t_philo" struct and create as many "t_philo"s according to the argument(`number_of_philosophers`) given.
 3. Write functions to check and store arguments.
 4. Write functions to initialize information needed during the simulation.